Ninja Hattori-kun: TV drama

 It was made into a live-action TV drama.
-Aired from 1966 - 1968.
+Aired from 1966–1968.
 This was a work of special effects sitcom.
-This drama was aired on NET and was divided into 2 seasons, first season aired from 7 April to 28 September 1966, second season aired from August 3, 1967 to January 25, 1968.
+This drama was aired on NET and was divided into 2 seasons, first season aired from 7 April to 28 September 1966, second season aired from August 3, 1967, to January 25, 1968.
 Each season consists of 26 episodes, in total 52 episodes from 2 seasons.

 Anime

-1981 anime series
+1981 animated series

-The first anime series aired on TV Asahi in Japan from September 28, 1981 to December 25, 1987 for a total of 694 episodes and 11 special episodes, in total 705 episodes.
+The first animated series aired on TV Asahi in Japan from September 28, 1981, to December 25, 1987, for a total of 694 episodes and 11 special episodes, in total 705 episodes.

 Amazon Prime Video India began streaming the series in English, Tamil, Telugu and Hindi in December 2016.
 Netflix began streaming the "fifth season" (53 episodes) of the Indian English dub in the United States, Canada, the United Kingdom, Australia, and India on December 22, 2018.
 Since May 15, 2020, Netflix no longer streams them.
 In Korea, from December 19, 2005, it was aired on Talent TV until the 5th season (JEI Talent Broadcasting at the time of the first airing in 2005).
 Currently, Nickelodeon is broadcasting New Ninja Hattori.
 The main character, the ninja Hattori Ganjo Hanzo (Tori), has a distinctive dialect accent and a 'nin nin nin nin nin' tone.

 In Vietnam, the series was re-released by POPS Kids on digital platforms and YouTube with a Vietnamese dub version by Purpose Media from 2018 and 2022.

-2013 anime series
+2013 animated series

-In January 2012, Nikkei announced on its website that a remake of the anime series under production by Indian production company Reliance MediaWorks and Shin-Ei Animation.
-The announcement was part of a move to produce several remakes of popular anime television series to be broadcast across television stations in the Asian market to counteract Japan's stagnating domestic anime marketplace due to its declining birthrate.
+In January 2012, Nikkei announced on its website that a remake of the animated series under production by Indian production company Reliance MediaWorks and Shin-Ei Animation.
+The announcement was part of a move to produce several remakes of popular animated television series to be broadcast across television stations in the Asian market to counteract Japan's stagnating domestic animation marketplace due to its declining birthrate.
 Shin-Ei Animation is currently collaborating with Green Gold Animation to produce new episodes of the series.
 Yūichi Nagata, producer at Shin-Ei Animation, stated that the current collaboration will be between Shin-Ei's "creative content" and Green Gold Animation's "quality of skills in animation making and diligence".

 The new series began airing in India and Indonesia on May of the same year, as well as China.
 It premiered on Animax in Japan on May 13, 2013.

 Netflix, initially set to stream the Indian English dub of the first two seasons in early 2019, began streaming them in the United States, Canada, the United Kingdom, Australia, and India on December 22, 2018.
 Since May 15, 2020, Netflix no longer streams them.